 Chemistry Department Senior Research Award: Presented each year to the outstanding senior chemistry major in the study of chemistry, research, and service to the department.
-Chemistry Department Service Award: Awarded to the chemistry major who has demonstrated leadership and service among his fellow students.

 Chi Omega Social Science Award: Presented to the outstanding female senior in the social sciences.